nakano15/giantsummon/README.md

 GuardianBountyQuest.cs = Scripts handling the bounty quest system.

+GuardianCommonStatus.cs = Holds the status companions will carry across save files.
+This includes Life Crystal, Mana Crystal, Life Fruit and Skills progression.

 GuardianCooldownManager.cs = Handles the cooldowns and counters used by the companions.

 GuardianData.cs = This is the specific definition of the guardian, containing data specific for that guardian, different from others of the same type.
 The players for example makes use of this.

+GuardianDrawData.cs = When adding draw data to companions, this class should be used instead.
+It allows telling which kind of data is being stored here, in case modifying drawing of a character is necessary.
+(For example, form change, skin or outfit change).

 GuardianFlags.cs = Holds the flags companions may use.
 Mostly tied to effects and friendship level bonuses.

+GuardianGlobalInfos.cs = Holds global information for the mod, that should persist regardless of which character you're playing with.
+For example, the feats and ether realm time.

+GuardianID.cs = Holds the ID of the companion, and lets you check if the companion id you input is the same.

 GuardianManagement.cs = Opens the guardian inventory and equipment, when clicking on the Inventory button at the Guardian Selection Interface.

+GuardianMouseOverAndDialogueInterface.cs = This is a mistake.
+I mean, handles mouse over, and also dialogues of the companions.
+The issue with this is if you need the help of this script file to make dialogues happen.
+I created Dialogue class to try easing the need of this class to handle it.

 GuardianOrderHud.cs = The script of the old order hud.